apache/druid/docs/multi-stage-query/msq-known-issues.md

 ## Missing guardrails

+- Maximum number of input files.
+Since there's no

 - Maximum amount of local disk space to use for temporary data when durable storage is turned off.
 No guardrail today means worker tasks may exhaust all available disk space.
 In this case, you will receive an [UnknownError](./msq-reference.md#error-codes)) with a message including "No space left on device".